GULFSTREAM PERFORMANCE AT A GLANCE

 ASTRA JETS / ASTRA SP (1986 to 1996 - SN 4 to SN 78)

 Astra evolved from the Rockwell Jet Commander aircraft, for which IAI had purchased the manufacturing license in 1968, and the IAI Westwind.
 The Astra wing design was modified and with a completely new fuselage created the Galaxy (later the Gulfstream G200) business jet during the 1990s.
 Work on an improved Westwind began in the early 1980s, with the first prototype flight on 19 March 1984.
 The first production Astra flew in March 1985, FAA certification came in August 1985 and customer deliveries started in 1986.
 The original 1125 Astra was replaced by the Astra SP, announced in 1989 of which 37 were built.
+The SP models went from SN 42 to SN 78 and featured EFIS 86, re-closing gear doors and a recesses windshield wiper (some aircraft from SN 32 to SN 42 were partial SP aircraft).
 The third variant, Astra SPX, flew in August 1994.
 This variant was renamed G100 from September 2002 following Gulfstream's acquisition of Galaxy Aerospace, which held the Astra certifications, in May 2001.
 IAI builds G100s in Israel and then flies the completed airframes to the United states for interior outfitting.
 In September 2002 Gulfstream announced the improved G150, based on the G100.